DerElam/gimp-plugin-boxwrap/README.md

 Creating the printable box wrap is a two step process.
 In the first step you will create an unwrapped version of the box wrap.
-In the second step the plug-in will create two printable versions of the box box wrap, one for the top part of the box and one for the bottom part.
+In the second step the plug-in will create two printable versions of the box wrap, one for the top part of the box and one for the bottom part.

 ### Step 1: Creating a template